 In Poland last Saturday (11 February), nine countries took part in the Sixth International Ice Yachting championships.

-In Poland last Saturday (11 February), nine countries took part in the Sixth International Ice Yachting championships.
+Background: In Poland last Saturday (11 February), nine countries took part in the Sixth International Ice Yachting championships.
 The winner of the world title was a Polish yachtsman, Bogdan Kramer who was among 88 competitors who braved sub-zero conditions on the frozen Vistula river.

 SYNOPSIS: An icy expanse of the river near the Polish summer holiday resort of Krynica Morska was the scene of the championships which attracted a number of american ice-yachtsmen. including Evert van Berberg seen here preparing his craft.
 Most of the field, however, came from Europe, particularly from Poland.